roukna/J.O.B-Training-Linux-1/exercise2.md

   a) note the terminal shows you the amount of time the computer you are on has been running
 3) In your terminal type the command ```uptime > uptime.txt``` to log your work

-## Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#filehandling" target="_blank">Linux Commands Course Website</a> to continue to the next module.
+## Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#filehandling" target="_blank">Linux Commands Course Website</a> to continue to the next section.